hhollandmoritz/git_guide/git_guide.md

 cd mydirectory # go into the directory first git init # initialize directory

-# Use your favorite text editor to add files that you don't want tracked to git ignore, common examples include system files (prefaced with a "."), files that are too large to be pushed to github, files you don't want to share publicly, etc.
+# Use your favorite text editor to add files that you don't want tracked to git ignore.
+# common examples include system files (prefaced with a "."),
+# files that are too large to be pushed to github,
+# files you don't want to share publicly, etc.
 nano .gitignore